MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 #### Action: Check wait types on Server1

 Identify and eliminate the bottleneck on Server1.
 Examples of waits are blocking (lock waits), latch waits, disk I/O waits, network waits, memory waits.
-To troubleshoot common bottleneck issues, step to [Diagnose waits/bottlenecks](#diagnose-waitsbottlenecks).
+To troubleshoot common bottleneck issues, step to [Diagnose waits or bottlenecks](#diagnose-waits-or-bottlenecks).

 ### Scenario 3: The queries on both servers are waiters, but the wait types or times are different